MicrosoftDocs/mixed-reality/mixed-reality-docs/designing-content-for-holographic-display.md

 **Color uniformity**

 Because of the characteristics of holographic displays, a large bright area on the display can become blotchy.
-By using dark color scheme, you can minimize this issue.
+By using dark color schemes, you can minimize this issue.

 ## Design guidelines

 **Use dark color for the UI background**

-By using the dark color scheme, you can minimize the eye fatigue and improve the confidence on direct hand interactions.
+By using the dark color scheme, you can minimize eye fatigue and improve the confidence on direct hand interactions.

 ![Dark UI examples](images/color_dark_examples.jpg)
 *Examples of dark color used for the content background*

 **Use semibold or bold font weight**

 HoloLens allows your experience to show beautiful high-resolution text.
-However, it is recommended to avoid thin font weight such as light or semi-light because the vertical strokes can jitter in small font size.
+However, it is recommended that you avoid thin font weights such as light or semi-light because the vertical strokes can jitter in small font size.

 ![Dark UI examples](images/color_font_examples.jpg)
 *Bold or semi-bold font weight (upper panel) improves the legibility*